chwalters/documentation/stt.md

-# Speech To Text (STT)
+[Speech To Text (STT)]

+**-------**

 This chapter describes how STT engine works.

-The STT is a programs or API that converts the speech into text.
+The STT is a program or API that converts the speech into text.
 Each STT has a specific configuration and supports multiple languages.

-The configuration of each STT you use must appear in the [settings.yml](settings.md) file.
+The configuration of each STT that must be used, appear in the [settings.yml] -> (settings.md) file.

-## Settings
+[Settings]

-The setting.yml defines the STT you want to use by default
+The (setting.yml) defines the STT the user wants to use by default.

 ```yml
 default_speech_to_text: "type default STT here"
 ```

-Then, still in the settings.yml file, each STT must set up its configuration following the 'speech_to_text' tag :
+Then, still in the (settings.yml) file, each STT must set up its configuration following the 'speech_to_text' tag:

 ```yml
 speech_to_text:
    - STT1: